urbien/tradle/README.md

 Tradenet: oracles and data nodes
 ============================================================

-The Tradle app compiles a tradle into JavaScript code, which is executed by an oracle.
-Oracles subscribe to events from Data nodes and plug them into tradle code.
+Tradle app compiles a tradle into Java code, which is executed by the oracle.
+Oracles subscribe to events from Data nodes and pass them to tradle code.
 This way tradle code can be simple and verifiable.

 * Subscription.
-Specifically, oracles read tradle definitions and sends tradle URIs as subscription requests to Data nodes, and wait for events on websockets.
+Specifically, oracles send tradle URIs as subscription requests to Data nodes, and wait for events on WebSockets.
 A tradle may have several input indicators, so oracles will get subscribed to several event types.
 To compensate for reboots and re-connections, in a subscription request oracles say: give me new 'if-modified since' for each tradle indicator.

 * Verification.
 Data Server publishes every event with its hash-URI and sends it to Notary Chains.
 Oracles verify each event's hash-URI with Notary Chains.